RedisGrafana/grafana-redis-datasource/README.md

 ### Build datasource

-To learn in details how to build Redis Datasource from scratch and register in new or existing Grafana please take a look at [BUILD](https://github.com/RedisTimeSeries/grafana-redis-datasource/blob/master/BUILD.md) instructions.
+To learn step by step how to build Redis Datasource from scratch and register in new or existing Grafana please take a look at [BUILD](https://github.com/RedisTimeSeries/grafana-redis-datasource/blob/master/BUILD.md) instructions.

 #### React frontend